Relieving Neck and Nerve Pain with ACDF

 After Surgery

 The patient is moved into the recovery area after the surgery.
 Our nurses and other members of the medical team closely monitor the patient’s vital signs, this would include the patient’s respiration, pulse, blood pressure, and level of pain.
-There is some post-operative pain that should be expected and patients will receive pain medication either through their IV (intravenous line) or by mouth.

-Dr. Stieber provides ACDF patients with instructions about what to expect and self-care after hospital discharge.
 This information includes information about ways to manage any pain, medications, bathing and incision care, activity restrictions, and surgical follow-up appointments.
 As always, Dr. Stieber and his staff welcome questions and ensure that all patient concerns are thoroughly addressed.

 • A post-operative cervical brace may be prescribed to wear for a period of time after surgery to help immobilize and support the neck while healing.